 We recommend that companies & teachers who want to offer both smaller group classes and larger group classes to use the right tool for the job:

-- LearnCube is amazing 1:1 private classes, extraordinary for 1:8 small group classes and not yet available for 8+
+LearnCube is amazing for 1:1 private classes, extraordinary for 1:8 small group classes and not yet available for 8+

-- Other web-conferencing tool offer an ordinary experience for 1:1 private and 1:8 group classes but are great for larger group classes that may not need so much teacher-student interaction.
+Other web-conferencing tools offer an ordinary experience for 1:1 private and 1:8 group classes but are great for larger group classes that may not need so much teacher-student interaction.